singh-anurag/weather-prediction/README.md

     println("Hello World!")
 }
 }

-save it by pressing ctrl+S
-Right click in the workspace and look for option "Run As" then select "1 Scala Application"
+save it by pressing ctrl+S. Right click in the workspace and look for option "Run As".
+1. Then select "1 Scala Application"
-The output will be displayed in console below as "Hello World!"
+2. The output will be displayed in console below as  "Hello World!"

 Integrate sbt with Scala IDE for Eclipse

-Now we will see how sbt can be integrated with Scala IDE for Eclipse
+## Now we will see how sbt can be integrated with Scala IDE for Eclipse

 Steps to integrate sbt with Scala IDE for Eclipse

-Check whether ~/.sbt/<version>/plugins/plugins.sbt exists, if not Create plugins directory under ~/.sbt/<version> mkdir -p ~/.sbt/0.13/plugins cd ~/.sbt/0.13/plugins
+1. Check whether ~/.sbt/<version>/plugins/plugins.sbt exists, if not
+2. Create plugins directory under ~/.sbt/<version> mkdir -p ~/.sbt/0.13/plugins
+3. cd ~/.sbt/0.13/plugins
-Add addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "4.0.0") to plugins.sbt
+4. Add addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "4.0.0") to plugins.sbt
-Project uses SBT for building and converting the code into a jar
+5. Project uses SBT for building and converting the code into a jar

 ## Execution
 Command line parms must be specifed in pairs in the format --name value.